Traumatic brain injury types and causes

 - alteration of consciousness

-- anterograde and retrograde (posttraumatic) amnesia (loss of memory about a period of time before or after the concussion)
+- anterograde and retrograde (posttraumatic) amnesia (loss of memory about a period before or after the concussion)

 - nausea with vomiting

-There are soputsvuyuschie brain injuries damage the cranial nerves from mechanical injury of the nerve or bone fragments if damaged cranial bones.
+There are associated brain injuries damage the cranial nerves from mechanical injury of the nerve or bone fragments if damaged cranial bones.

 More frequently with traumatic brain injury suffer branch of the trigeminal nerve and facial nerve in mind the features of their anatomical location (exit points from the cranial cavity).